worldbank/dime-python-training/I - Introduction/README.md

-# DIME Continuing Education Session
-## Introduction to Python for Stata Users
+# Introduction to Python for Stata Users

-### Session description
+## Session description

 Python is a versatile programming language used for a wide range of operations, from software development to data science applications.